UnionOfRAD/manual/en/models/querying.md

 In cases where you always want finders results constrained to i.e. certain conditions, default query options can be used.
 Default options may be defined by using the `query()` method or alternatively by defining the `$_query` property on the model class.

 Specific query options overwrite default ones.
 As both are merged by simply using the `+` operator for arrays.
-Note that this can also be common pitfall.
+Note that this can also be a common pitfall.

 ```php
 Posts::query(array(